cognitedata/oryx/README.md

 The context and content may then be transformed for individual requests using a series of HTTP handlers.
 HTTP handlers are like lego bricks and may be composed into more complex HTTP handlers.
 The HTTP handlers included with Oryx are:

-- `cache` - Caches the result of a given handler, both the context and the content.
+- `cache` - Caches the last result of a given handler, both the context and the content.
 - `catch` - Catches errors and continues using another handler.
 - `choose` - Choose the first handler that succeeds in a list of handlers.
 - `chunk` - Chunks a sequence of HTTP handlers into sequential and concurrent batches.